Henryiyke0x/Henryiyke0x/README.md

 # About-Me:
 Hi👋, I'm Henry Nnamdi Ikechukwu.
 (Henryiyke0x).
 👨‍💻 An aspiring software Engineer, Passionate about turning ideas into efficient, robust, and scalable backend systems.
 Also exploring the Game development Eco-system.
-And my other hobbies includes playing Basketball and Sleeping.
+And my other hobbies includes playing Basketball and Sleeping..

 # Tech-Stack:
 Backend: Python, Go lang, C#, C.